Messaging platform Symphony seeks more funding: WSJ

 Citing unnamed sources, the newspaper said Symphony is also soliciting additional funds from its existing financial backers.

 Last year, 14 investment banks formed a consortium to invest $66 million in Symphony.
-At the time of that investment, the company said it expected those financial institutions, which included Morgan Stanley, (MS.N) JPMorgan Chase & Co, (JPM.N) BlackRock Inc (BLK.N) and Goldman Sachs, to be early adopters of the technology.
+At the time of that investment, the company said it expected those financial institutions, which included Morgan Stanley, JPMorgan Chase & Co, BlackRock Inc and Goldman Sachs, to be early adopters of the technology.

 Many finance professionals communicate with colleagues, customers and peers over secure instant messaging platforms such as Symphony.